openebs/website/website/src/blogs/cloud-native-chaos-engineering-e2-80-8a--e2-80-8aenhancing-kubernetes-application-resiliency.md

 ## Summary

-With the introduction of chaos operator, chaos CRDs, and chaos hub, Litmus has all the key ingredients of cloud native Chaos Engineering.
+With the introduction of chaos operator, chaos CRDs, and chaos hub, Litmus has all the key ingredients of Cloud Native Chaos Engineering.

 ### Important links: